erf-model/ERF/paper/paper.md

 that evolves cloud water and cloud vapor, as well as a single-moment model [@SAMXX:marat] that evolves precipitating and nonprecipitating tracers, such as water vapor, rain, ice, snow, and graupel.
-These prognostic variables are able to track particle evolution through all the important mechanisms of ice and water growth, including vapor deposition, aggregation, and autocoversion, and condensation.
+These prognostic variables are able to track particle evolution through all the important mechanisms of ice and water growth, including vapor deposition, aggregation, and autoconversion, and condensation.

 The time discretization in ERF utilizes a third-order Runge-Kutta scheme with substepping of perturbational quantities at the acoustic time scale [@FAST:Klemp].